-- Completed Experience, Capacity and Capability information in the application. - Resumes for the member Development Team staff directly involved in the project.
-Organizational chart and agreements showing the structure of the Project Development Owner and Development Team. - Narratives describing development experience and previous work performed for each member of the Development Team. - The last three years of audited financial statements for the member Development Team serving as the developer/general contractor unless such role is being performed by a township, municipality, or county as the Project Development Owner. - The applicant must submit Lien and Litigation reports dated within 90 days of application submission for the Lead Developer, unless the Lead Developer is a township, municipality, or county.
-During application review, lien and litigation reports from other members of the Development Team may be requested by OHFA at its discretion, as needed.
+- Completed Experience, Capacity and Capability information in the application - Resumes for the member Development Team staff directly involved in the project. - Organizational chart and agreements showing the structure of the Project Development Owner and Development Team - Narratives describing development experience and previous work performed for each member of the Development Team - The last three years of audited financial statements for the member Development Team serving as the developer/general contractor, unless such role is being performed by a township, municipality, or county as the Project Development Owner - Lien and Litigation reports dated within 90 days of application submission for the Lead Developer, unless the Lead Developer is a township, municipality, or county.
+During

-- The applicant must provide a narrative identifying the Development Team member that will be responsible for ensuring the requirements for the homes are met during the 10- year affordability period (if it will be a member other than the Project Development Owner). - The applicant must provide a narrative identifying the project roles and responsibilities of each member of the Development Team.
+- application review, lien and litigation reports from other members of the Development Team may be requested by OHFA at its discretion, as needed. - Narrative identifying the Development Team member that will be responsible for ensuring the requirements for the homes are met during the 10- year affordability period (if it will be a member other than the Project Development Owner). - Narrative identifying the project roles and responsibilities of each member of the Development Team.

-Applicants must disclose any changes to the Development Team, including changes in the financial or litigation position of any member of the Development Team, between application and Development Update Submission.
+Applicants must disclose any changes to the members of the Development Team, including changes in the financial or litigation position of any member of the Development Team, between application and Development Update Submission.
 OHFA may disqualify applications that do not maintain the core competency and experience necessary to successfully develop and sell to Qualified Buyers.